Football news - Leicester City v Liverpool - Our final hope of getting a title race?

 However, there is a chance for an upset.
 A week in Qatar will have disrupted the players’ fitness work, and there was plenty of travel to be done on the journey there and back.
 More worryingly, Alex Oxlade-Chamberlain is out for an unspecified amount of time after suffering a ligament injury against Flamengo in the final.

 Leicester are perhaps the best-placed opponent to trouble Liverpool.
 While Jurgen Klopp’s side have developed under the German, Rodgers will know some of the players still at the club.
-More importantly, Rodgers side is the form team in England and has shown some devastating attacking play.
+More importantly, Rodgers' side are the form team in England and have shown some devastating attacking play.
 Nor are they fools defensively, a huge improvement on Rodgers’ traditional weakness as a manager.

 A win for Leicester would show the league that this Liverpool is in fact not invincible, and might even show a template for future potential upsets.
-If Liverpool take the three points then they will be 13 points clear at the top with a game in hand.
+But if Liverpool take the three points, they will be at least 11 points clear at the top with a game in hand.

 Liverpool celebrate in QatarGetty Images

-Brendan Rodgers is aware of the scale of the task faced by his side, but hopes home advantage will stand them in good stead: “We recognise it is another difficult game for us however we are at home and we want to bring our true game.
+Brendan Rodgers is aware of the scale of the task faced by his side, but hopes home advantage will stand them in good stead.

-“We were playing against a team in Manchester City who are one of the super clubs now in European football.
+"We recognise it is another difficult game for us, however we are at home and we want to bring our true game," he said.

-Similarly, Jurgen Klopp does not underestimate the talent at Rodgers’ disposal: “It’s highest quality with all the things: desire, hard players, aggressive challengers, super footballers.
+"It’s highest quality with all the things: desire, hard players, aggressive challengers, super footballers," he said.

-“The wings, creative, quick…then you have Jamie Vardy on top of that and Maddison in between.”

 "But so far we could deal with it.
 To come through a season you need to be lucky in these moments that you can bring on a team which is able to win a game.
 That’s what we try to do."